takuti/takuti.me/_content/en/note/fairness.md

 5. is heterogeneously framed so as to include the data and social actors relevant to the localized question of fairness (good problem framing).

 It’s about how to define a problem and goal in a way that makes sense to the context, before you start cutting the ingredients.

+You speak about AI, but its usage [varies](https://blogs.worldbank.org/en/investinpeople/from-predictions-to-practice--what-ai-usage-data-reveals-about-t) depending on the country's income level.
+Difference contexts need different information and data.